daniszm/functionalities/README.md

 # functionalities
-Some ready functionalities which I made.
+Some ready functionalities which I created.